 Marie McInerney is an editor at Croakey and reports for the Croakey Conference News Service.
 She also contributes to various projects, including #JustJustice and #CripCroakey.
 She is a freelance journalist for a range of publications, including Croakey, BBC Australia, Thomson Reuters, the British Medical Journal, the Saturday Paper and Text Pacific publications, including the HCF member magazine.
 She is a member of the Media, Entertainment and Arts Alliance and a former Board Member of ICAN (International Campaign to Abolish Nuclear Weapons) Australia.
 She has previously worked as a tutor on writing and journalism at RMIT.

-COI declaration: Marie has received fees and travel related expenses for attending a number of conferences and events on behalf of the Croakey Conference News Service, as well as a policy simulation exercise organised by the Australian Healthcare and Hospitals Association.
-Marie does occasional paid work for not-for-profit organisations, including writing and editing reports and other communications.
-Clients have included the No More Deaths family violence alliance, the Victorian Council of Social Service (VCOSS), VICSERV, Women with Disabilities Victoria, Berry Street, Jesuit Social Services, the Climate & Health Alliance, Domestic Violence Victoria (DV Vic), Department of Health and Human Services, VicHealth, and Victoria’s Commission for Children and Young People.
-She has also worked in recent years for the Wicking Trust (conference reporting) and CMAX Advisory (media/policy reports).
+COI declaration: Marie has received fees and travel related expenses for attending a number of conferences and events on behalf of the Croakey Conference News Service.
+Marie does freelance/casual work for not-for-profit organisations, including writing and editing reports and other communications.
+Current clients include Lowitja Institute (since 2020), Mental Health Victoria (since 2018), and Council to Homeless Persons (CHP) (since 2017).
+Other clients in the past five years have included the Victorian Council of Social Service (VCOSS), Congress of Aboriginal and Torres Strait Islander Nurses and Midwives (CATSINaM), Women with Disabilities Victoria, Victoria’s Commission for Children and Young People and ICAN.

 Follow her on Twitter: @JenniferDoggett